 Steam system operating costs are typically significant, and it makes sense for factories using steam to ensure that steam systems operate as efficiently as possible.
 Doing so does not have to be difficult if the issue is tackled in a structured way, and the costs of delivering this efficiency are typically dwarfed by the savings achieved.
 VWG provides a comprehensive suite of steam systems solutions to suit any size steam system.
-We also recently concluded a cooperation agreement with Boroledi (Pty) Ltd which allows us to provide a more complete and complementary package of steam-related services.

 An inordinate amount of focus is placed on boilers in most manufacturing plants.
 This partly to do with the need to ensure that boilers are operated safely and are legally compliant, and because they tend to be the most technically complex aspect of a steam system.
 Boiler efficiency is indeed an important aspect of steam system efficiency, but only part of the story.
 Efficiency can only be maximised when the system is optimised as a whole, and we therefore take a wider approach with all of our steam-related services.

 When we use the term “steam system”, we are referring to:

 - The distribution of steam to point of use (piping network and ancillary equipment)